Auzz24/Book-it/README.md

   - [Additional Information](#additional-info)

  ## Collaborators
-    The following team members collaborated to create this project:
+    The following team members collaborated to create this project from scrarch over a two week period as part of the SMU FULLSTACK BOOTCAMP:
    * Austin Miller,
    * RC Schornick,
    * Nehaila Ait Belouali